Sulam: In the Hebrew Bible

 Sulam has been identified with the biblical village of Shunem, which is said to be of the tribe of Issachar, the place where the Philistines camped before Saul's last battle, and the native town of Abishag, King David's concubine in 1 Kings 1:3, and of the noble woman whose son was revived by the prophet Elisha in 2 Kings 4:8.

-History and archaeology
+History

 The village of Sulam, from "Picturesque Palestine", 1880s.